-Over the past 30 years, Labour Community Services has offered a 10-week program dedicated to teaching union members about the social issues faced by working people and the resources available in their community.
-Participants are trained in communication skills, interviewing, and referral techniques so they can assist fellow union members find the appropriate resources.
+Core to Labour Community Services work is the delivery of a 10 week program designed to train union members to become referral agents in their workplaces.
+Participants receive training on social issues faced by working people and the resources available in their community.
+Participants are trained in communication skills, interviewing, and referral techniques so they can assist fellow union members.
 The program also allows participants to explore the ways in which unions and other labour bodies can help build resilient and respectful communities.

 The program provides an opportunity for Labour Community Advocates from different unions affiliated with the Canadian Labour Congress to discuss their experiences and share ideas.
 It also provides training on community involvement, including the way community boards work and how to become an effective advocate on social issues.

 Some of the topics covered in this program are: Community Services, Principles of Communication, Stress, Interviewing and Referral Skills, Conflict Resolution, Understanding Violence, Time Management, Addiction and Dependency, Mental Health, Financial and Credit Counselling, Harassment and Bullying, Loss and Grief, Work-Life Balance, Critical Incidents

 Labour Community Advocates have three roles:

 - To link workers facing workplace, personal or family challenges with resources in the community;

 - To identify community issues where the union can play a role, through collective bargaining or social action; and

 - To support community activism among union members, unions and labour organizations.

 In addition to the knowledge and expertise of our presenters as they shed light, balance and insight into that given week’s topic, one walks away with the deep, rich and abiding life experiences that are brought to the table by participants.